Salmon is one of the most nutritious foods on the planet.

 Below is the B vitamin content in 3.5 ounces (100 grams) of wild salmon (

-Studies have shown that all of the B vitamins work together to maintain optimal functioning of your brain and nervous system.
-Unfortunately, even people in developed countries may become deficient in one or more of these vitamins (
+Additionally, studies have found that all the B vitamins work together to maintain optimal functioning of your brain and nervous system (

-Salmon is an excellent source of several B vitamins, which are needed for energy production, controlling inflammation, and protecting heart and brain health.
+Salmon is an excellent source of several B vitamins, which your body needs for producing energy, controlling inflammation, and protecting heart and brain health.

 Salmon is quite high in potassium.

-In fact, wild salmon contains more potassium than an equivalent amount of a medium-size banana, which provides just 9% of the recommended daily value (
+In fact, wild salmon contains more potassium than an equivalent amount of banana, which provides just 9% of the DV (

 One review found that supplementing with potassium significantly reduced blood pressure levels in people with high blood pressure, especially for those consuming large amounts of sodium (